jokeru/seeds/_posts/2021-05-20-human_hacking.md

 - place the other in a position of authority (like asking for an advice)

 ### principles of influence

 Reciprocation for eg - offer something valuable, and the favour will be returned.

 Place yourself in a position of authority & knowledge and you'll earn their trust.

-Elicitation - get the information you want without asking:
+Elicitation (get the information you want without asking):
 - state a reported fact (I've read that ...)
 - make false statements, you'll be corrected (people born in Feb like to eat strawberries)

 ### body language
 - open ventrals